Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Settling velocity interpolation function

 where $c_{\rm T}$ = $\sqrt{2k_{\rm b}T/m_{\rm a}}$ [cm s$^{-1}$] is the thermal velocity of the atmosphere.

 We can again use the same tanh function from Eq. \ref{eq:tanh} to smoothly interpolate between the two expressions

 where $\rm{Kn}'$ = Kn/Kn$_{\rm cr}$.
 Choosing a suitable critical value for the settling velocity transition region is a tricky endeavor, for example, \citet{Woitke2003} find a critical value of Kn$_{\rm cr}$ = 1/3 equating limits of their drag force derivations.
 Through trial and error and visual inspection, we find that Kn$_{\rm cr}$ = 1 with a scaling factor of $a$ = 2 gives a good balance and smooth transition for the Knudsen number regime limit velocities.
+Figure \ref{fig:vf} shows an example of this interpolation scheme for various Knudsen numbers for typical atmospheric properties.